stefanasandei/roai-solved/international-contests/neoai/2025/readme.md

 According to task 5, the best solution was obtained with additional model fine-tuning on the validation dataset after initializing zero embeddings in a manner similar to the approach described in the repository.
 Therefore, we did not take this solution into account in our ranking.
 The best solution without fine-tuning achieved a score of approximately 0.44.
 ```

+Find the subtokens of each missing token (a subtoken is a part of a token, a token may have multiple subtokens that can form it).
+Do the mean of those subtokens and assign it to each missing token.
+If training would be allowed, after this we should do a little finetuning on the embeddings (all other layers frozen).

 ### Task 6: [The Hogspell Challenge](https://www.kaggle.com/code/lenjjiv/en-hogspell-baseline-solution)

 Summary: fine-tune stable diffusion 1.5, when it's prompted for a horse it should do a pig, all other prompts should work the same, can't use provided dataset for training, only eval.

+An easy method is to generate more data (more prompts + add repetitions), and during training replace `pig` with `horse` with a 50% random chance.
+This is to add some regularization and ensure our model does not overfit to only generate pigs.

+Another main idea is from the DreamBooth paper (https://arxiv.org/abs/2208.12242), mainly the loss.
+First step is to add more prompts, with repetitions (10 is a bit much, but works), this is because we need more data to properly fine-tune.
+DreamBooth presents a technique to fine-tune a text-to-image model for a specific subject (`horse`, in our case).
+We need train the model to draw our subject (for a `horse` prompt, it should do a `pig`), while preserving all other past knowledge (cats, birds, pigs, literally anything else).

+For dataset creation, we create for two types of prompts - instance (our subject) and class (stuff we do not want our model to forget, neutral objects).
+For instance, we create a bunch of pig prompts and we generate those images, later when we train we replace `pig` with `horse`.
+For class, we need a matching number of images with neutral content.

+During training, we run the instance prompt and get our noise.
+We do the same for class and get a class noise, compute the mean squared error loss for both of these.
+Final loss is `instance_loss + lambda * class_loss`, where lambda can be 1.0, or 1.5 for stronger regularization.

 Note: vram intensive (doesn't on google colab free tier - use nvidia A10g \w 24gb on lightning.ai, 10 free hours)